Hommlet

 Government

-By 591 CY Rufus and Burne had apparently essentially become the local agents administering the town on behalf of the Viscount, including collecting taxes, although they were viewed by most inhabitants as the town "elders".[15]
+Burne and Rufues are recent arrivals (in 579 CY) as agents of the Viscount of Verbobonc, also supervising the construction of the castle funded by the Viscount and Archcleric of Veluna.[19]
+By 591 CY Rufus and Burne essentially become the local agents administering the town on behalf of the Viscount, including collecting taxes, although they are viewed by most inhabitants as the town "elders".[2]

 Realm